 What is living organ donation?

 Most living donors donate one of their kidneys or a part of their liver.
-Other organs can be donated by living donors but are much rarer.
+Other organs can be donated by living donors, but are much rarer.

 Living organ donors make thousands of transplants possible every year.
-There is a lot to learn before you can decide whether donating an organ is right for you.
-This brochure gives information about living kidney and liver donation.
+There is a lot to learn before you decide whether donating an organ is right for you.
+This brochure contains information about living kidney and liver donation.
 Talk to staff at a transplant hospital if you would like to learn more about other types of organ donation.